GitHubDragonFly/HTML_CSS_JS_Flask/README.md

    - URL loading of the above OBJ example has to be done with multiple comma separated URLs: `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus.obj, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_A.jpg, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_M.jpg, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_N.jpg, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_R.jpg, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_RM.jpg`
    - for FBX viewer, you can experiment with the above just by changing the first line to: `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/fbx/cloth.fbx,`
  - See GLTF / DRACO / DAE / STL examples in the `Images` folder, most of which were downloaded from [Three.js](https://github.com/mrdoob/three.js) and there is more examples there if you bother checking it out (all of them should be accessible in all viewers via the URL option targeting `raw.githubusercontent.com`, just like the links above show)
+ - TGA (Truevision TGA or TARGA) texture viewer only serves a purpose of showing `tga` file applied to a cube:
+   - source could be either local files or online files via their URLs (multiple URLs need to be comma separated)
+   - texture switching button ("T") will let you switch between multiple textures

 Notes about showing the edges (button with letter "E"):
  - these are aplied to the still version of the object itself and will not follow the animation in case of GLTF and DAE viewers